nchah/freebase-triples/README.md

 ### Computing Resources

-Unless specified differently, the scripts that were run "locally" indicates a MacBook Pro (Early 2015, 2.7 GHz Intel Core i5) was used.
+Unless specified differently, the scripts that were run "locally" indicates a MacBook Pro (Early 2015, 2.7 GHz Intel Core i5, 8 GB memory) was used.

 ## ETL Changes